stashed/docs/docs/guides/latest/monitoring/prometheus_builtin.md

 This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scraper to monitor Stash backup and restore operations as well as the Stash operator.

 To keep Prometheus resources isolated, we are going to use a separate namespace called `monitoring` to deploy the Prometheus server and its respective resources.
-Create the namespace as below you haven't done already.
+Create the namespace as below if you haven't done already.

 ```bash
 $ kubectl create ns monitoring